nickyiliwang0000/h/programming-fundamentals/arrays-and-methods.md

 ]
 ```

-or to save space:
+Or, to save space:

 ```js
 const musicObject = [ "do", "re", "mi", "fa", "sol", "la", "ti", "do" ]
 ```

-An important thing to note is that an array is a type of object in JavaScript, but it has some extra features for us to use.
+> **An array is a kind of object** in JavaScript.
+Remember when we said objects are a big deal?
+They are!
+Everything in JavaScript is an object!
+Even arrays!
+Which are, like, the opposite of objects! 😱😱😱 Sorry!

+As with regular objects, any kind of value (e.g. objects, numbers, string, other arrays...) can be stored inside of an array.

-What are the differences between a regular object and an array object in terms of syntax?
+So what are the differences between a regular object and an array object?

-**Note**:

-* The first number in a sequence is usually 1 but not in programming.
-Javascript (and many other programming languages) are zero-based meaning the first property of the array has an **index** (property name) of 0.
-Meaning `musicObject.0` will not work, `musicObject[0]` however will work.
+1. There are no property names (i.e. keys), so each spot in the array has a unique _index_ number that identifies it.
+JavaScript (and many other programming languages) are zero-based, which means that the first items in the array has an index of 0, not 1.
-* We can't use dot-notation to get at the values so we use bracket-notation to get the values.
-* Any values (objects, numbers, string, other arrays..) can be inside of arrays.

-**Exercises**:

-The following exercises use this array object:

-`const theArray = ["Homer likes pie", 34, { name: "First", age: 66 } ]`

-1. Retrieve the 2nd value in the array.
-2. Update the first value to `"Homer likes beer"`
-3. Retrieve the age property of the object in the array.
-4. Update the name property of the object in the array to `"Jack"`.

-Note the chaining of expressions. `theArray[2]` returns us an object which we can immediately work with.
-Since the value is an object literal, we can use dot-notation `theArray[2].age`.
-We don't need to store the value in a variable and then get its properties.
-Can you think of how you could use bracket notation to retrieve the age?
+1. Because variable names can't have numbers in them, dot notation doesn't work with arrays. `musicObject[0]` will get us the first item in the array. `musicObject.0` will not.

+### Exercise

+Download and complete the exercises [here](https://hychalknotes.s3.amazonaws.com/beginner-array-exercises.zip).

-## Arrays and methods
+## Methods

-### Functions
+### Functions review

 Let's take a small detour and talk about functions.
 Functions in JavaScript are objects.
-This means that like a number, string or array, they can be stored in variables.
+This means that like a number, string, or array, they can be stored in variables.

 `function myFunction(){}` creates a function and makes it available anywhere in our code.
 This way of defining a function is called a function declaration.
 We can also use function expressions to define functions.